ryanbillingsley/express-ipfilter/README.md

 * If you want to handle errors you must require the error type as well `var IpDeniedError = require('express-ipfilter').IpDeniedError;`

 0.1.1
-* Added a favicon to the example to supress the 404 error looking for it.
+* Added a favicon to the example to suppress the 404 error looking for it.

 0.1.0
 * Changed default behavior of the library to disable reading forwarded IP headers.
 They must now be explicitly enabled.